 - Silos in the workplace.
 Implementing this type of marketing plan makes it even more imperative that company departments learn to work together, specifically the marketing, sales, IT, and customer service departments.
 Many CEOs find it simpler and more efficient to hire an outside marketing and data firm to manage their hyper-personalization campaigns and serve as a single point of contact for all involved departments.

 What was the problem?
 Every adult knows they should be taking vitamins, but it’s such a pain.
-I forget to take mine half the time.
+Does this sound familiar?
+"Did I take them today?
 How do I know what to take?
 Why are there so many bottles to open and close every day?
 Do I take this in the morning or the evening?
-Instead, a hyper-personalized vitamin service gives users a simple assessment and then ships easy-to-open, easy-to-remember vitamin packs on a monthly schedule.

 3 factors driving consumer demand for hyper-personalization